liuleen/reach-project/notes.md

 #questions
 - how does it recognize that the key can't be pressed anymore
 - what does the key represent in dialog, why do i need it (child props?)

+//to see if char has been used, if yes do action, push letter in guessed chars
+    // validateLetter()
+    //check if letter exists in secretWordString
+    // isInSecretWord()
+    //if secretWord returns true: update correctChars pop out of correctChars, update dash--> render if in secretWord
+        //if answer == secret: winner
+    //if secretWord returns false: numberofTries--,
+        //draw next animation
+        //if numberofTries == 0; gameover alert